mearlboro/mearlboro.github.io/_posts/2019-03-02-hascell-episode-1-part-2.md

 #### The world is your torus
-Unlike lists, `Arrays` are finite.
-Thus, if we were to create evolution rules that take a cell's neighbours, the first and last cell would only have one.
-Instead, we can consider the first element to be the last's element right neighbour, and the last element to be the first element's left neighbour respectively.
+Unlike lists, `Array`s are finite.
+So if I created evolution rules that take a cell's neighbours, the first and last cell would only have one.
+Instead, the first element can be the last's element right neighbour and the last element could be the first element's neighbour.
 This turns our linear world into something more like a ring.
 If the same thing is done over 2 dimensions, then the topmost elements will have the elements on the bottom line as neighbours and so on, which would make the world look like a torus.

 For simplicity I chose to implement the `left` and `right` functions similarly to what I had with the zipper, so the actual indexing is done under the hood, and in the case a rule needs to be written `left` and `right` would handle the logic:

 {% highlight haskell %}
-left, right :: (Ix i, Num i) => V i a -> V i a left  (V i a)
+left, right :: (Ix i, Num i) => W i a -> W i a left  (W i a)
-    | i == 0    = V (snd . bounds $ a) a
+    | i == 0    = W (snd . bounds $ a) a
-    | otherwise = V (i-1) a
+    | otherwise = W (i-1) a
-right (V i a)
+right (W i a)
-    | i == (snd . bounds $ a) = V 0     a
+    | i == (snd . bounds $ a) = W 0     a
-    | otherwise               = V (i+1) a
+    | otherwise               = W (i+1) a
 {% endhighlight %}
 <br/>